Since I'm a writer, you're going to get the full story monty.

 I sometimes teach classes and workshops.
 Special interests include unreliable narrator, function of the implied narrator in fiction, point of view, writing about family, developing persona in creative nonfiction, satire, parody, lyric essay, humor writing, the development of the essay from mid-twentieth century to present, and figuring out what makes damn-good short stories so damn good.

 Right now I'm reading a lot of war history.
 I don't know why.
-I'm also studying great speeches.
+I'm also studying speech writing for fun.
 It beats the heck out of scrolling on Instagram.

 For health and relaxation, I lift weights and listen to music.
 My favorite hobbies are people watching, poodles, biohacking, and growing my hair and chopping it off.
 I dream of one day owning an empire of laundromats.